Bible Gives Hope

 1 Corinthians 15:20-22

-We see here the full circle - from the transgression of Adam, all mankind became sinful, and mortal.
-From the saving life, death and resurrection of Jesus Christ mankind has hope of life.
+We see here the full circle - from the sin of Adam, all mankind became sinful and mortal.
+From the life, death and resurrection of Jesus Christ mankind has hope of eternal life.
 This is the hope he has offered all those who believe in and obey his message.

 Shortly after his resurrection, Jesus rose up into heaven, where he remains now.
 When this took place, Angels spoke to those watching on: